Posted 10.25.2022 by Meghan Crawford

 Example of answering relevant questions and comments on LinkedIn

-A few guidelines to follow: Don’t go overboard.
-According to Hootsuite, sticking to 3-5 hashtags per post is best.
-Make sure you choose relevant, specific hashtags.
+• Make sure you choose relevant, specific hashtags.
 There’s a sweet spot between too obscure and too general that will be your niche.

-Get your content in front of new eyes by tagging someone — ideally someone influential or relevant to the content — in your post.
+Get your content in front of new eyes by tagging someone — ideally, someone influential or relevant to the content — in your post.

-13. Stream with LinkedIn Live.
+14. Stream with LinkedIn Live

 According to LinkedIn, live videos generate 7x more reactions and 24x more comments all other factors being equal.
-LinkedIn Live supports a variety of third-party broadcasting tools and operates similarly to other live stream platforms like Facebook and Instagram.

-With current social distancing regulations and precautions, live video is an even more effective tool for building up your online community in lieu of in-person events.
-This makes LinkedIn Live ideal for migrating any live events you had planned or adapting serial content that might be difficult to pre-record and produce with a remote team.
-If you choose to do a recurring segment, make sure to go live at the same time every week, two weeks, month — however often you’ll be live streaming.
+If you choose to do a recurring segment, make sure to go live at the same time every week, two weeks, or month — however often you’ll be live streaming.

 Having a consistent schedule will make it easier for your audience to find, watch, and engage with your live content.

 Building ad hoc content around trending topics shouldn’t make up the bulk of your content strategy, especially if you don’t have anything new to add to the conversation.
-But if you’re looking to reach beyond your current audience, posting about trending topics is one solid way to get your content in front of new eyes.

 How do you know what’s trending on LinkedIn?
 The “Today’s News and Views” feed (which used to be known as “What People Are Talking About Now”) will give you a general view of trending topics on the platform.
-For more niche specific topics, monitor hashtags relevant to your industry.
+For more niche-specific topics, monitor hashtags relevant to your industry.

 LinkedIn trending topics

-An employee advocacy program uses the employees of your company to promote the organization with their own social media accounts.
-Using in-house brand ambassadors to drive traffic, grow and boost your brand on LinkedIn is a powerful growth tactic.
+Using in-house brand ambassadors to drive traffic and boost your brand on LinkedIn is a powerful growth tactic.

 • Aim for authenticity.